sontx/letrun/README.md

 This plugin is used to persist data to a storage.
 The default implementation uses a [file-based storage](plugin/src/file-persistence.ts).

+### Input Parameter

+This plugin is used to parse or load the raw input parameter to the desired format.
+The [default implementation](plugin/src/default-input-parameter.ts) supports JSON string and file input (JSON and YAML format) and converts the input to an object.

 ### Task Invoker

 This plugin is used to invoke task handlers which is used by the [workflow-runner](#workflow-runner) plugin.